nilearn/nilearn/nilearn/datasets/description/miyawaki2008.rst

 Content
 -------
-    :'label': Paths to text files containing session and target data :'func': Paths to nifti files with :term:`BOLD` data :'mask': Path to general mask nifti that defines target volume in visual cortex :'mask_roi': List of paths to images with specific data ('RH' for right hemisphere, 'LH' for left hemisphere, 'Vxxx' denote visual areas)
+    :'label': Paths to text files containing run and target data :'func': Paths to nifti files with :term:`BOLD` data :'mask': Path to general mask nifti that defines target volume in visual cortex :'mask_roi': List of paths to images with specific data ('RH' for right hemisphere, 'LH' for left hemisphere, 'Vxxx' denote visual areas)